kieva290/authorization-server/README.md

 I can also add final users, manage their profile and password.

 In this chapter I will connect my Spring Cloud Gateway as a client server to Keycloak.
 Then, connecter my resources server to validate the JWT against Keycloak.

+inside the "backend-keycloak-auth",
+start up the Keyloak authentication server with command, "docker-compose up", make sure that yu have docker running locally, as this install the images for keycloak, plus the postgres database that's used by keycloak, the keycloak postgres database is running on port: "5433",